Sequential memory improves sample and memory efficiency in Episodic Control: Methods

-The SEC model is composed of a short-term buffer $E$, a long-term episodic memory $EC$, and an action selection algorithm (see Algorithm \ref{alg:SEC}).
-The short-term buffer transiently stores the most recent sequence of state-action couplets (i.e., events) encountered by the agent, and it is updated following a first-in, first-out rule.
-Upon encountering a reward, the current sequence maintained in the buffer is transmitted and stored in the $EC$ along with its associated reward value.
-In this implementation, the short-term buffer has a fixed length of 50 state-action couplets.
+Episodic control algorithms have two main functions: memory storage and memory retrieval (see Fig. \ref{SEC_process} for a visual description).
+During the memory storage phase, the short-term memory buffer $STM$ transiently stores the most recent sequence of state-action pairs (i.e., events) encountered by the agent, and is updated following a first-in, first-out (FIFO) rule.
+Upon encountering a goal state (i.e., rewards), the sequence present in $STM$ is consolidated in $LTM$ along with its associated reward value ($r_t$).